 The Republic of Indonesia is a vast archipelago defined by its dramatic vistas, vibrant colors, and diverse cultures.
 This transcontinental country comprises 17,508 islands set in the aqua blue waters of the south Pacific Ocean that contain an underwater playground teaming with an unbelievable array of coral and sea creatures great and small.
 The inhabitants above water number over 2.3 million people, making Indonesia the fourth most populous nation in the world.
 Several countries share a land border with Indonesia including Papua New Guinea, East Timor, and Malaysia, and other neighboring nations include Singapore, Australia and the Philippines.
 This group of countries, with their long political histories are rich and vibrant places to visit, however, due to the political climate of these countries, it is a good idea to keep a keen ear on the latest news about the social and political state of the country before you visit.
 This data is readily available to travelers, and can be obtained by checking the local consular information, and monitoring any developments in your chosen destination country.

-Individuals seeking to explore the more indulgent side of the islands of Indonesia range from Toronto executive recruiting firm partners to their janitorial staff, and from engineers of Arlington TX condos to laser hair removal technicians, and the experiences to be had in Indonesia are akin to this wide array.
+Individuals seeking to explore the more indulgent side of the islands of Indonesia range from recruiting firm partners to their janitorial staff, and from structural engineers to mortgage lenders (see Cannect.ca, and the experiences to be had in Indonesia are akin to this wide array.
 From the high end shopping in Jakarta, where shoppers can find everything from the latest in Motorola leather cases to elegant silk pashminas, to the busy and colorful markets where customers can haggle over the price of a pineapple, many delights await shoppers and travelers of all kinds.
 The world renowned city of Bali is well known for its pampering of tourists who seek to enjoy the best that the nation has to offer.
 Certainly a visit to this beautiful spot will persuade you to spend some time in the lap of luxury.